This website uses cookies

 Read our Privacy policy and Terms of use for more information.

-In 2026, reinforcement learning (RL) is a whole industry with a huge variation of methods that encourage AI models to reason correctly.
-The new landscape is shaped by GRPO (Group Relative Policy Optimization), RLVR (Reinforcement Learning with Verifiable Rewards), critic-free optimization, DPO (Direct Preference Optimization) variants, agentic policy optimization, and test-time diversity methods.
+In 2026, reinforcement learning (RL) is a whole industry, with a huge variety of methods created to help AI models stay on track and reason correctly.
+The new landscape is mainly shaped by GRPO (Group Relative Policy Optimization), RLVR (reinforcement learning with verifiable rewards), critic-free optimization, DPO (Direct Preference Optimization) variants, agentic policy optimization, and test-time diversity methods.

-This guide maps the core baselines and the newest methods you can use to train models that reason, verify, search, and improve more efficiently.
+This guide maps the classic baselines and the newest 2026 methods for training models that reason, verify, search, self-correct, and improve with every optimization step.

 TL;DR: Modern reasoning RL is shifting from expensive PPO-style pipelines toward cheaper, critic-free, group-relative, and preference-based methods.
-GRPO, DPO, DAPO, GSPO, ARPO, VPO, and newer DPO variants define the 2026 toolkit for RLVR, agentic training, and reasoning optimization.
+GRPO, DPO, DAPO, GSPO, ARPO, VPO, and newer DPO variants define the 2026 toolkit for reinforcement learning, agentic training, and reasoning optimization.

 Now to the list!